Angelo8828/hoi4-better-philippines-names/README.md

 #### Features

-##### Country name changes
+##### Country, party and leader name changes
+###### Democracy
 - Democratic Philippines will retain its name, `Philippines`.
-- Neutral/Monarchy Philippines will have a new name, `Haring Bayang Katagalugan` and will have a flag based on the Katipunan Magdalo Flag.
+- `Manuel Luis Quezon` will still be the leader of the `Nacionalista Party`.

+###### Fascism
 - Fascist Phillipines will be called `Pilipinas`.
 It will have the same flag as the democratic Philippines.
+- `Benigno P. Ramos` will be the leader of the `Ganap Party`, having a generic portrait

+###### Communism
 - Communist Philippines will be called `Bayan`.
 For its flag, I chose the old neutral/monarchy Philippines flag.
+- `Luis M. Taruc` will be the leader of the `Partido Komunista ng Pilipinas`, having a generic portrait too

+###### Neutral
+- Neutral Philippines will have a new name, `Haring Bayang Katagalugan` and will have a flag based on the Katipunan Magdalo Flag.
+- `Artemio Ricarte` will lead the reformed `Katipunan`, also having a generic portrait

 <em>
 Notes:

 I chose the new names of the Philippines according to my interpretation of Philippine History before and during World War II.

 Regarding the Fascist Philippines' name, the Second Philippine Republic headed by former President Jose P. Laurel in real life didn't change the country's name.
 Its actual official name is `Republika ng Pilipinas` but you can notice that it has no official English translation, only Japanese and Spanish ones, since it was a puppet republic by the Japanese in WW2 [(source)](https://en.wikipedia.org/wiki/Second_Philippine_Republic).
-It's because the Japanese discouraged the usage of the English language and promoted Nihongo instead, while the Philippines was under the Japanese occupation.
+It's because the Japanese discouraged the usage of the English language and promoted Nihongo instead, while the Philippines was under the Japanese occupation

+`Benigno P. Ramos` will be the leader of the Fascist Philippines.
+In real life, he is the founder of the Sakdalistas and the Makapili [(source)](https://en.wikipedia.org/wiki/Benigno_Ramos).
+He is a nationalist but somewhat controversial figure in Philippine history because he is a Japanese collaborationist.
+He led 20,000 members of his party, the Sakdalistas in an uprising in May 1935, but was quickly crushed by the American Insular Government

-For the communist Philippines, it's somewhat problematic because the "Partido Komunista ng Pilipinas" was just an underground movement in the 1930s and has no presence in Commonwealth-era Philippine politics.
-I just chose `Bayan` as its name because I think they would choose it to be the Philippines' name if they would be able to have a chance to rule the archipelago.
+I chose `Luis M. Taruc` to be the leader of "Partido Komunista ng Pilipinas".
+He was the leader of [(Hukbalahap)](https://en.wikipedia.org/wiki/Hukbalahap), a guerilla movement formed by Filipino communist to fight the Japanese occupiers.
+For the communist Philippines, I just chose `Bayan` as its name because I think the communists would choose it to be the Philippines' new name if they would be able to have a chance to rule the archipelago

-For the `Haring Bayang Katagalugan` or (Sovereign Tagalog Nation), it's the one chosen by Andres Bonifacio to be the name of the new Independent Philippines.
+For the `Haring Bayang Katagalugan` or (Sovereign Tagalog Nation), it has been proposed by Andres Bonifacio to be the name of a new independent Philippines.
+Aside from Emilio Aguinaldo (which is already a political advider), the only remaining alive veteran officer of the Philippine Revolutionary War of 1896 when WWII broke out is `Gen. Artemio Ricarte`.
+Ricarte has been living in self-exile in Japan when the war broke out, but came back to the Philippines during the war [(source)](https://en.wikipedia.org/wiki/Artemio_Ricarte)

 Additional notes, **we can't use** the name `Maharlika` and the CPP-NPA-NDF flag (for the communist Philippines) because those concepts just became available after WW2.
 </em>